Tommytrg/hadamard-matrix/README.md

 **NOTE:** more badges availables in [shields.io](https://shields.io/) -->

-> A sudoku solution validator
+> A Hadamard matrix generator of order n using memoization.

 ## Install